asb2m10/MegaDirt/README.md

 * Easier installation.
 MegaDirt can also be run as a standalone application (great for development)
 * Easier audio routing from DAW (orbits are plugin buses) and use DAW audio plugins
 * Easier midi routing from DAW and use DAW midi plugins
-* TidalCycle events can be in sync with the DAW timeline (in progress)
+* TidalCycle events can be in sync with the DAW timeline

 ## Things to know

 * Orbits are output buses of the plugin.
-We are limited to 4 bus (orbits).
-Those might have to be enable the extra ones from the DAW.
+We are limited to 4 stereo buses (orbits).
+Some DAW needs thoses buses to be enable in order to be rendered.
-* Renoise doesn't seems to render plugin if the editor window is closed
 * Tidal cyles can be sync with DAW playhead, in order to work, you have to set the same tempo/cps on both side

 ### What is implemented from SuperDirt